Emory University: Arts

 Students may engage in the performing and fine arts as an area of academic study or as extracurricular activities.
 Undergraduates may pursue a major in the performing arts (dance, theater, or music) or in film studies, art history, visual arts, or creative writing.
 Graduate programs in art history, film studies, and music are offered.
 There are more than 50 student organizations dedicated to the arts.
 Students can explore artistic interests as diverse as architecture, breakdancing, poetry, and improvisational comedy.
 Emory routinely hosts arts events in the Schwartz Center for Performing Arts that are open to the Emory and Atlanta communities.
 Recent performances include Bang on a Can All-Stars (a side project of drummer Glenn Kotche from the rock band Wilco), jazz performer Esperanza Spalding, and New York's Cedar Lake Dance Company.
 A program called Creativity Conversations brings artistic minds to campus to discuss art and the creative process.
 Guests have included Philip Glass, Jimmy Carter, Salman Rushdie, Seamus Heaney and Rita Dove.
 Rita Dove also gave the keynote address at Emory's 2013 Commencement.

 Barkley Forum

 The Barkley Forum Center for Debate Education is an intercollegiate debate organization at Emory University.
 The center is named in honor of Emory alumnus Alben Barkley, 35th vice president of the United States.
 Debating was established at the university in 1837 and the intercollegiate debate team was formed in 1914.
 Emory's Barkley Forum debate team has won three National Debate Tournaments and over 25 individual champion speaker awards.

 Community service

 The university received the 2008 Presidential Award for General Community Service, which is the highest federal recognition given to higher education institutions for their commitment to community service, service-learning and civic engagement.
-About 25% of Emory students participate in Volunteer Emory, Emory's umbrella community service group.
 Emory Cares International Service Day contributes to projects organized by Emory and partners around the city of Atlanta, and beyond.